-When removing a tooth, Dr. McGee uses local anesthesia to prevent pain or discomfort during the surgery.
+When removing a tooth, Drs.
+McGee and Steel use local anesthesia to prevent pain or discomfort during the surgery.
 Patients requiring the removal of multiple teeth or those with a complicated medical history may require IV sedation to complete the treatment.
 Oral surgeons retain the highest level of certification to perform in-office anesthesia, are highly trained to monitor their patients during surgery, and understand how to react in emergency situations.
 During your consultation, we can discuss your anesthesia options before deciding on a treatment plan.

 After your consultation, you will return for your surgical procedure.
 Your doctor will administer your chosen anesthesia and extract the tooth or teeth in question.
 If the tooth is exceptionally large or difficult to remove, your surgeon may remove the tooth in small sections.
 For teeth that are trapped beneath the gums or broken around the gum line, a surgical extraction will be necessary.
 For a surgical removal, some of the gum and bone tissue around the tooth may need to be moved or removed.
 After removing the tooth, your surgeon will ensure that there are no signs of infection before suturing the surgical site.